 Staying organized and tracking your progress will also help with your confidence.
 See how far you’ve come.
 Whether it be just downloading a wedding planning binder or printing a checklist, these things are still signs of progress, and you have to pat yourself on the back to start the process!

-We have amazing time-saving tips here that you can use to help you with manage!
+We have amazing time-saving tips here that you can use to help you manage!

 2. Create a wedding email